 Figure 1 shows that team members have task dependency on facilitator 1 as the ties are directed to him.
-This demonstrates that facilitator 1 drives the Team X sessions and has a tighter control over the tasks and coordination.
-Figure 2 shows that facilitator 2 depends more on the team members as ties are
+This is consistent with qualitative observations which describe facilitator 1 as driving the Team X sessions and having tighter control over tasks and coordination.
+Figure 2 shows that facilitator 2 depends more on the team members as ties are directed to them.
+This is also consistent with qualitative observations which note facilitator 2 opening up the Team X sessions and decentralizing decisions more.
+The question investigated here is if different leadership styles results in different social structures and organizational performance over time, thus a difference in fostering organizational adaptability and effectiveness.

-Modeling Team X
+3.2 Modeling Team X

-The Team X MetaMatrix
+3.2.1 The Team X MetaMatrix